How to set up Groups?

 If you’re managing your Klaus users through a SCIM connection, you can determine whether the group is visible across Klaus or there only for managing Workspace permissions.
 Click on the ‘Only manage workspace permissions’ checkbox to hide the group.

-Groups in your Dashboard filters
+How to use Groups in your Dashboard filters

 Use Groups to understand how your teams compare against each other or the organization as a whole.